memohib/RAG_Extension/README.md

 - Works seamlessly within the Chrome browser.

--Lightweight and efficient, ensuring smooth browsing.
+- Lightweight and efficient, ensuring smooth browsing.

 ### Installation

-Download or clone the repository.
+- Download or clone the repository.

-Open Chrome and navigate to chrome://extensions/.
+- Open Chrome and navigate to `chrome://extensions/.`

-Enable "Developer mode" in the top-right corner.
+- Enable "Developer mode" in the top-right corner.

-Click "Load unpacked" and select the extension folder.
+- Click "Load unpacked" and select the extension folder.

-The RAG Chrome Extension is now installed and ready to use.
+- The RAG Chrome Extension is now installed and ready to use.

-Usage
+### Usage

 Navigate to any webpage.

-Click on the RAG Chrome Extension icon.
+- Click on the RAG Chrome Extension icon.

-The extension will fetch and process the page content.
+- The extension will fetch and process the page content.

-Use the retrieved content for summarization, search, or other retrieval-based tasks.
+- Use the retrieved content for summarization, search, or other retrieval-based tasks.

-Permissions
+### Permissions

-This extension requires the following permissions:
+- This extension requires the following permissions:

-activeTab: To access the currently open tab and fetch its content.
+- `activeTab:` To access the currently open tab and fetch its content.

-storage: To save user preferences if necessary.
+`storage:` To save user preferences if necessary.

-Contributing

-We welcome contributions!
-To contribute:

-Fork the repository.

-Create a new branch (feature-branch).

-Make your changes and commit them.

-Push to your fork and submit a pull request.

-License
+### License

-This project is licensed under the MIT License.
+- This project is licensed under the MIT License.
 See the LICENSE file for details.

-Contact
+### Contact

-For any questions or suggestions, please open an issue or reach out to the development team.
+- For any questions or suggestions, please open an issue or reach out to the development team.